Ocular Local Anaesthetics

 Choice of anaesthetic in ocular surgery

 The choice of anaesthetic in ocular surgery depends on the procedure, the patient and, to a lesser extent, the surgeon's preference.
-There are office-based tests that can help evaluate the suitability of a given patient for local anaesthesia - these are best carried out by the operating surgeon.
-There are wide variations in practice across the UK.
+There are wide variations in practice both across the UK and generally.

 With any operation, the initial choice is between a general anaesthetic (GA) and LA.
 LA is used in 95% of cataract operations in the UK.
 When the decision is made to use an LA, the choice is between an injected anaesthesia and drops.